 Monday Night Fun Run

 Beginning March 22nd, and continuing on Monday nights at 7pm, we meet for a Fun Run.
 This is a perfect opportunity for new runners to meet their fellow teammates.
 Participants have both a running and/or walking option.
 No one is left behind and it’s a great chance to socialize.
-We often head over to the Tortoise and Hare for a post workout beer and snacks and to continue the conversation.
+We sometimes head over to the Tortoise and Hare for a post workout beer and snacks and to continue the conversation.
 Meet at the ‘Tortoise and Hare’ statue, on Broadway, across from Lloyds Carrot Cake, a 5 minute walk north of the 242nd St #1 train station.
 Ask for Rick.

 Tuesday Night Speed Workout